Macrino d'Alba: Work

-Macrino was an eminently eclectic painter and an extraordinary assimilator of aesthetic trends that had developed in Rome and Tuscany and had given birth to the Italian Renaissance.
+Macrino was an eclectic painter and an assimilator of aesthetic trends that had developed in Rome and Tuscany and had given birth to the Italian Renaissance.

 His work shows in particular a stylistic affinity with that of Pinturicchio, which has given rise to the hypothesis that Macrino frequented his workshop.
 There he must have learned the use of bright colours and the placing of his scenes among bold Renaissance architecture and landscapes rich in Roman ruins and "antiques".
 Also on the technical plan the use of hatching with a very lean tempera layer under a detailed design made by brush was probably learned from Pinturicchio.

 He painted the Resurrection for the chapel of Sant’Ugone at the Certosa di Pavia.
 He also painted in the church of San Francesco at Alba and worked in the Vigevano Cathedral.
 He achieved an artistic high-point in the altarpiece of the Virgin Enthroned between SS John the Baptist and James, a Bishop Saint and St Jerome (1503, Casale Monferrato, Santuario Crea).
 The composition is sober and dignified, full of light and colour.